vizia/vizia-book/src/basic/layout/size.md

 .run();
 ```

-We can set the width and height simultaneously with the `size` layout modifier:
+The width and height can be set simultaneously with the `size` layout modifier:

 ```rust
 use vizia::prelude::*;